seed-hypermedia/seed/docs/docs/hypermedia-protocol/document-blocks.md

 Used to embed an image into a document.
 The block's `ref` field should point to an `ipfs://` URL.

+Allows text with annotations, which will be used as the image caption.

 ### Video Block

 `type = "video"`